davejs-playground/design-system/README.md

 This is a sample project for React + TypeScript.
 It has a lot of extra tooling that come out-of-the-box including:

 - Testing with Vitest
-- Build-time CSS-in-JS with Linaria
-- Code linting with Prettier/ESLint/
+- Code linting with Biome
 - Commit linting with commitlint
 - Githooks with Lefthook
-- HTML valitation
+- HTML validation
 - Spellcheck with Cspell
 - Pre-configured CI for Github Actions
 - React Component templates for auto-generating new components